edibegovic/SecurityPrivacy/report/report_private.md

 | Zip         | 4                          | 2%    |
 | Citizenship | 1                          | 0.5%  |

 After suppression we achieve 2k-anonymity as well as only having 8 individuals (4%) violate 3k-anonymity.
-Marital status was removed as it had little contribution to the analysis, given how it correlates with age and increases discloure risk.
+Marital status was removed as it had little contribution to the analysis, given how it correlates with age and increases disclosure risk.

 ##### Perturbation